apache/spark/docs/sql-ref-syntax-ddl-truncate-table.md

 ### Description
 The `TRUNCATE TABLE` statement removes all the rows from a table or partition(s).
 The table must not be a view or an external/temporary table.
-Inorder to truncate multiple partitions at once, user can specify the partitions in partition_spec.
-If no partition_spec is specified it will remove all partitions in the table.
+In order to truncate multiple partitions at once, the user can specify the partitions in `partition_spec`.
+If no `partition_spec` is specified it will remove all partitions in the table.

 ### Syntax
 {% highlight sql %}